Search for Periodic Variability in $\gamma$-ray Blazars Using \textit{Fermi}-LAT: Correction and the Calibration of the Test Statistics

 To implement this scenario, we define a sinusoidal function

 where the parameters are the offset ($O$), the amplitude ($A$), the period ($T$), and the phase ($\theta$).
 The offset, amplitude, and phase are randomly selected from the values obtained for each of the 24 candidates from the Markov Chain Monte Carlo sinusoidal fitting method from P20.
+Specifically, the ranges are $[2-15]\times 10^{-8}$ ph cm$^{-2}$ s$^{-1}$ for the offset, $[4-40]\times 10^{-8}$ ph cm$^{-2}$ s$^{-1}$ for the amplitude, and $[0-2\Pi]$ for the phase.
 We also evaluate any bias in the detection by defining a periodicity range based on the ones from our sample (that is, $[1.5 - 4.5]$ years).
 From here, we check if a period is more likely to be detected than others.

 We simulate 100,000 sinusoidal LCs for each period-noise combination.
 Both pink and red noise LCs are produced by applying the Python package \texttt{colorednoise}\footnote{\url{https://github.com/felixpatzelt/colorednoise}}, which is based on \citet{timmer_koenig_1995}.
 The noisy LCs from broken power-law models are generated by the Python package of \citet{connolly_code}, which is derived from \citet{emma_lc}.